That’s why Emily Fornatora, whose love of basketball helped to decide her career goals, chose to study sport management at Towson.

 “They really want you to succeed,” she says, “in the real world.”

-Fornatora, who is graduating in spring 2019, was honored to be selected as Commencement speaker for the College of Health Professions.
-She plans to work for Koa Sports, a nonprofit youth sport organization, after graduation.
+Fornatora, who graduated in 2019, was honored to be selected as Commencement speaker for the College of Health Professions.
+She accepted a job with Koa Sports, a nonprofit youth sport organization, after graduation.